Training for Family Carers and Supporters

 Insights covers topics such as:

 The courses are one session per week for 7 weeks.
-Sessions usually take place in the evening time.
+Sessions usually take place in the evening.
 Courses are free of charge, but a voluntary donation is welcome.

-You must complete an application form before attending this course.
-Click here to complete the electronic application form, or download the application form here, complete it and post it to The Alzheimer Society of Ireland, External Learning and Development Department, Temple Road, Blackrock, Co Dublin, A94 N8YO.
+Complete the Online Application Form, or download the form here, and post it to The Alzheimer Society of Ireland, External Learning and Development Department, Temple Road, Blackrock, Co Dublin, A94 N8YO.

-Electronic applications will be acknowledged.
-Once we receive your application, you will go onto our waiting list, and we will contact you as soon as possible to offer you a place on our next course.
+Applications will be acknowledged once received.
+After applying, you will go onto our waiting list, and we will contact you as soon as possible to offer you a place on our next available course.

 My course tutor has been invaluable and has allowed my family to express our worries and concerns during our 7 weeks.
 I can't even thank her enough for facilitating the course, and she teaches from the heart and head.
 Thank you so much.